-As of November 2023, the ICCR has published 61 datasets.
+As of November 2024, the ICCR has published 62 datasets, with a total of 106 dataset editions published including updates.
 All published datasets are compliant with the latest 8th edition TNM staging, where applicable.

 See Appendix 9.1 for all published ICCR datasets.